IDMNYU/audiolab/docs/synths.md

 The **DoubleDeka Ultrasonic VCO** ...

+This unique VCO consists of an ultrasonic oscillator core followed by a parallel pair of waveform generators.Each waveform generator consists of a switched multi-octave divider followed by circuitry to generate a 10-step waveform using a set of 10 slider potentiometers.
+Also included are a novel synchronization circuit with two different operating modes and a built-in "digital ring modulator" (DRM) for producing a wide variety of synchronized and anharmonic sounds.
+The oscillator core is highly stable (better than 20 ppm/K in the prototype) and features wide-range, accurate tracking (better than 0.05% over fifteen octaves).
+The variable waveform generator provides fine control over an enormous range of available timbers.

 <img src = "./img/sergefritz_1_1.png" width="70%" title="DoubleDeka Ultrasonic VCO" alt="DoubleDeka Ultrasonic VCO">

 1. Waveform sliders for Bank A